ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### Create a generic `setRowOptions` API that includes the hierarchy state

-The table could have a generic `setRowOptions` function instead of `setRowHierarchyOptions`.
-The options set through that function could include delayed hierarchy information but also be extended easily in the future to include additional options. `setRowHierarchyOptions` was chosen over a more generic `setRowOptions` function for the following reasons:
+The table could have a generic `setRowOptions` function instead of `setRecordHierarchyOptions`.
+The options set through that function could include delayed hierarchy information but also be extended easily in the future to include additional options. `setRecordHierarchyOptions` was chosen over a more generic `setRowOptions` function for the following reasons:

 -   Hierarchy options should be cleared when `parentIdFieldName` changes, but it doesn't make sense to clear non-hierarchical options in that case.
 -   Hierarchy options should not be configurable without `parentIdFieldName` set, but it would be more complex to prevent a client from trying to configure hierarchy options if they are coupled with other row options.